Combinatorial operads from monoids: Introduction

-In a previous paper, Berger and Moerdijk~\cite{BM03} introduced a construction~$\TT$ which allows to obtain, from a commutative bialgebra~$\CalB$, a cooperad~$\TT \CalB$.
+The second one, introduced by Berger and Moerdijk~\cite{BM03}, is a construction which allows to obtain, from a commutative bialgebra~$\CalB$, a cooperad~$\TT \CalB$.
 Our construction~$\T$ and the construction~$\TT$ of these two authors are different but coincide in many cases.
 For instance, when~$(M, \bullet)$ is a monoid such that for any~$x \in M$, the set of pairs~$(y, z) \in M^2$ satisfying~$y \bullet z = x$ is finite, the operad~$\T M$ is the dual of the cooperad $\TT \CalB$ where~$\CalB$ is the dual bialgebra of~$\K [M]$ endowed with the diagonal coproduct ($\K$ is a field).
 On the other hand, there are operads that we can build by the construction~$\T$ but not by the construction~$\TT$, and conversely.
 For example, the operad~$\T \EnsRel$, where~$\EnsRel$ is the additive monoid of integers, cannot be obtained as the dual of a cooperad built by the construction~$\TT$ of Berger and Moerdijk.

-Furthermore, our construction is defined in the category of set and computations are explicit.
+Furthermore, our construction is defined in the category of sets and computations are explicit.
 It is therefore possible given a monoid~$M$, to make experiments on the operad~$\T M$, using if necessary a computer.
 In this paper, we study many applications of the construction~$\T$ focusing on its combinatorial aspect.
-More precisely, we define, by starting from very simple monoids like the additive or multiplicative monoids of integers, or cyclic monoids, various operads involving well-known combinatorial objects.
+More precisely, we define, by starting from very simple monoids like the additive or multiplicative monoids of integers, or cyclic monoids, various nonsymmetric operads involving well-known combinatorial objects.